jackyhuynh/learn_python_programing_in_10_lesson/README.md

 - The Mastering Python Fundamental in 10 Lesson are designed by AI Academy.
 The problem was solved by me while I am attending at UI Academy.
 - The material consist of (Python Basic Data Type, Functions, Class-Object, Python Data Structures, Graph, Tree )

-## Documents/Research Paper
-Link your research paper <a href="https://github.com/jackyhuynh/template-git-jupiter-notebook-md/blob/main/documents/resarch-sample.pdf">here</a> if you need

 ## Technology
 List of technology
 - Python